AliSoftware/alisoftware.github.io/_posts/2016-07-25-closure-capture-1.md

 In this example, the closure itself gets released once it has been executed by GCD, so that's when the `pokemon`'s `deinit` method gets called too.

 ℹ️ If Swift didn't capture that `pokemon` variable automatically, that would mean that the `pokemon` variable would have had time to go out of scope when we reach the end of the `demo1` function, and that pokemon would no longer exist when the closure would execute one second later… leading to a probable crash.
 Thankfully, Swift is smarter than that and captures that pokemon for us.
-We'll see in a leter article how we can weakly capture those variables instead when we need to.
+We'll see in a later article how we can weakly capture those variables instead when we need to.
 {: .note :}

 ## Captured variables are evaluated on execution